redhat-imaging/imagefactory/README.markdown

 	  Provide a QMFv2 agent interface.

-	  --qmf                 Turn on QMF agent interface. (default: False) --broker BROKER       URL of qpidd to connect to. (default: localhost)
+	  --qmf                 Turn on QMF agent interface. (default: False) --qpidd QPIDD         URL of qpidd to connect to. (default: localhost)

 	Image building:
 	  NOT YET IMPLEMENTED: Build specified system and exit.